ebradyjobory/meteor-react-alt/README.md

-Really basic and stupid demo to show Universe Modules usage.
+Really basic and not making much sense demo to show Universe Modules usage.

+For more info go to: https://github.com/vazco/universe-modules